SFN14/Online-notes2/_notes/00 - staging/Assets/Templates/Expenses Weekly template.md

-# Money You Have left in the end of the month:
+# Money You Have left in the end of the week:
 ## Spending Money:
 ## Saved Money: